bhavik-m/docs/content/en/get-started/cast (smart contract).md

 ```js
  IDSA(_account).cast(_targets, _data, address(0));
 ```
-We create an InstaIplementationM1 contract instance using our DSA account and then cast function to cast the spell.
+We create an InstaIplementationM1 contract instance using our DSA account and then use cast function to cast the spell.